MoSPDude/ZXTeensyIF1/README.md

     * Implements ZXC2 ROM banking
     * Implements ZXC3 ROM banking with 128KB Flash ROM
     * Implements SPECTRA shadow ROM support
+        * The ROM file needs to be named as "SPECTRA_\*.bin"
 * ESP-01S module via TX8/RX8
     * Requires the 9V power rail for the 3.3V regulator
     * Available on ports 0x143B (5179) for RX and 0x133B (4923) for TX
     * https://www.specnext.com/the-next-on-the-network/
-* Kempston USB mouse and gamepad
+* USB mouse and gamepad Kempston interface
     * Not wired to the board - use a small lead that exits the case
     * eg. StarTech.com "6in USB 2.0 Cable - USB A Female to USB Motherboard 4 Pin Header F/F"
 * RTC module from the Teensy